 But if you can’t wait to grab your passport and leave for Japan the moment we’re allowed to,

-Here are 7 simple things that you can do now to prepare for your Japan trip…
+Here’s what you need to prepare for your Japan trip…

 And save you some money as well!